johnkerl/miller/README-go-port.md

   * [`Mlrmap`](./internal/pkg/types/mlrmap.go) is the sequence of key-value pairs which represents a Miller record.
 The key-lookup mechanism is optimized for Miller read/write usage patterns -- please see [mlrmap.go](./internal/pkg/types/mlrmap.go) for more details.
   * [`context`](./internal/pkg/types/context.go) supports AWK-like variables such as `FILENAME`, `NF`, `NR`, and so on.
 * [internal/pkg/cli](./internal/pkg/cli) is the flag-parsing logic for supporting Miller's command-line interface.
 When you type something like `mlr --icsv --ojson put '$sum = $a + $b' then filter '$sum > 1000' myfile.csv`, it's the CLI parser which makes it possible for Miller to construct a CSV record-reader, a transformer-chain of `put` then `filter`, and a JSON record-writer.
-* [internal/pkg/cliutil](./internal/pkg/cliutil) contains datatypes for the CLI-parser, which was split out to avoid a Go package-import cycle.
+* [internal/pkg/climain](./internal/pkg/climain) contains a layer which invokes `internal/pkg/cli`, which was split out to avoid a Go package-import cycle.
 * [internal/pkg/stream](./internal/pkg/stream) is as above -- it uses Go channels to pipe together file-reads, to record-reading/parsing, to a chain of record-transformers, to record-writing/formatting, to terminal standard output.
 * [internal/pkg/input](./internal/pkg/input) is as above -- one record-reader type per supported input file format, and a factory method.
 * [internal/pkg/output](./internal/pkg/output) is as above -- one record-writer type per supported output file format, and a factory method.
-* [internal/pkg/transforming](./internal/pkg/transforming) contains the abstract record-transformer interface datatype, as well as the Go-channel chaining mechanism for piping one transformer into the next.
-* [internal/pkg/transformers](./internal/pkg/transformers) is all the concrete record-transformers such as `cat`, `tac`, `sort`, `put`, and so on.
-I put it here, not in `transforming`, so all files in `transformers` would be of the same type.
+* [internal/pkg/transformers](./internal/pkg/transformers) contains the abstract record-transformer interface datatype, as well as the Go-channel chaining mechanism for piping one transformer into the next.
+It also contains all the concrete record-transformers such as `cat`, `tac`, `sort`, `put`, and so on.
 * [internal/pkg/parsing](./internal/pkg/parsing) contains a single source file, `mlr.bnf`, which is the lexical/semantic grammar file for the Miller `put`/`filter` DSL using the GOCC framework.
 All subdirectories of `internal/pkg/parsing/` are autogen code created by GOCC's processing of `mlr.bnf`.
 If you need to edit `mlr.bnf`, please use [tools/build-dsl](./tools/build-dsl) to autogenerate Go code from it (using the GOCC tool).
 (This takes several minutes to run.)
 * [internal/pkg/dsl](./internal/pkg/dsl) contains [`ast_types.go`](internal/pkg/dsl/ast_types.go) which is the abstract syntax tree datatype shared between GOCC and Miller.
 I didn't use a `internal/pkg/dsl/ast` naming convention, although that would have been nice, in order to avoid a Go package-dependency cycle.
 * [internal/pkg/dsl/cst](./internal/pkg/dsl/cst) is the concrete syntax tree, constructed from an AST produced by GOCC.
 The CST is what is actually executed on every input record when you do things like `$z = $x * 0.3 * $y`.
 Please see the [internal/pkg/dsl/cst/README.md](./internal/pkg/dsl/cst/README.md) for more information.